Charitable Remainder Trusts

 Put your nest egg to work for yourself, your family, and your community.

 Charitable Remainder Trusts offer income for you or a loved one for life or a term of years, with the remainder transferred to JFCS upon termination of the trust.
-Assets that have substantially appreciated in value but are providing a low return are well suited as gifts.
-You may avoid capital gains taxes, lower your income taxes, and earn higher returns with a Charitable Remainder Trust.
+Assets that have substantially appreciated in value but are providing a low return are well-suited as gifts.
+You may avoid or postpone capital gains taxes, lower your income taxes, and earn higher returns with a Charitable Remainder Trust.

 What Benefits Can I Expect?

-- Tax-efficient – If you fund a trust with appreciated securities or property, no capital gains tax is due.
-You also receive an immediate income tax deduction in the year in which you establish the trust for the present value of the gift.
-The trust assets are excluded from your estate, which may reduce estate taxes for your heirs.
+- Tax-efficient – If you fund a Trust with appreciated securities or property, capital gains taxes are postponed or avoided.
+You also receive an immediate income tax deduction in the year in which you establish the Trust for the present value of the gift.
+The Trust assets are excluded from your estate, which may reduce estate taxes for your heirs.

 - Flexible – Income payments are tailored to meet your needs.
 Income can be for a specific number of years or for life.
 Income payments can be fixed or variable.

 - Enduring – You may be able to direct how the remainder is used by JFCS after your lifetime.
-Many of our donors choose to establish a named endowment fund with the remainder, ensuring that their gift will provide for the community in perpetuity.
+Many of our donors choose to establish an endowed Named Fund with the remainder, ensuring that their gift will provide for the community in perpetuity.

-- Select a trustee: You can name a person or institution of your choice to administer your trust.
-You may want to consider naming JFCS as trustee.
-We administer a significant portfolio of charitable trusts.
+- Select a trustee: You can name a person or institution of your choice to administer your Trust.
+You may want to consider naming JFCS as Trustee.
+We administer a significant portfolio of Charitable Remainder Trusts.

 - We recommend a minimum value of $250,000 to establish a Charitable Remainder Trust.